 If you’re serious about making betting on football profitable, it’s a good idea to start with a sound foundation.
 A betting bank is a sum of money that you put aside for the sole purpose of betting on football and it’s important that you start with one.

-The other thing to consider when starting betting in football is what staking plan you want to use.
-You can adopt a simple 1 point per bet staking plan, with the point representing a set amount of money.
+The other thing to consider when starting to bet on football is what staking plan you want to use.
+You can adopt a simple 1-point per bet staking plan, with the point representing a set amount of money.
 You can use a more complicated staking plan such as the Martingale.
 But many professional football punters prefer to use a staking plan that allows them to bet between 1 and 5 points on each bet, with the amount of points bet reflecting the value of the odds on offer.

 For example, one point may be the equivalent of £10 in money.
 That means you’ll be placing bets of between £10 and £50.
 If you’re betting at typical football odds, let’s say between 4/6 and 3/1, a betting bank of 100 points or £1,000 should be enough to set aside for your football betting.